LSmyrnaios/PublicationsRetriever/README.md

 # DocUrlsRetriever    [![Build Status](https://travis-ci.com/LSmyrnaios/DocUrlsRetriever.svg?branch=master)](https://travis-ci.com/LSmyrnaios/DocUrlsRetriever)

-A Java-program which finds the Document Urls from the given Publication-Web-Pages and if wanted, it can also download the docFiles.<br/>
+A Java-program which retrieves the Document Urls from the given Publication-Web-Pages and if wanted, it can also download the full-texts.<br/>
 It is being developed for the European organization: [**OpenAIRE**](https://www.openaire.eu/).<br/>

-The **DocUrlsRetriever** takes as input the PubPages with their IDs -in JSON format- and gives an output -also in JSON format, which contains the IDs, their PubPages with their DocUrls and a comment.<br/>
+The **DocUrlsRetriever** takes as input the PubPages with their IDs -in JSON format- and gives an output -also in JSON format, which contains the IDs, the PubPages, the DocUrls and a comment.<br/>
 The "comment" can have the following values:
 - an empty string, if the docUrl is retrieved and the user specified that the docFiles will not be downloaded
 - the DocFileFullPath, if we have chosen to download the DocFiles